seanybaggins/nectr/docs/jenkins-slave-creation.md

 Save the changes.

+Any other job specific tools should be added as well.

 Now we can create a new AMI.
 Head back to the EC2 running instances console and right click on the created instance.
 Select Image -> Create Image.
 ![image](images/create_image.png)